05 Apr How I decided to work with Canva instead of against it

 By following other designers who have made it their job to create within Canva, I can see where the possibilities lie.
 But still, I found it didn’t give me the creative freedom I’m used to compared to Adobe.

 Designing a logo is a no-go.
 Canva just can’t do what Illustrator does, even when people claim it can, it can’t.
-There’s no drawing tool, no special effects or clever drawing things we designer use in Illustrator.
+There’s no drawing tool, no special effects or clever drawing things we designers use in Illustrator.
 The same goes for manipulating images for which designers use Photoshop.
 You need to use elements within the tool to create something.
 So just for that, it won’t replace me.

 Why Canva gave me a migraine?